 The Best Lantern For Camping and Power Outages

 Which camping lantern best lights your family adventures?
 Or help in a power outage and around the house?
 To find out, we researched 25 models before buying 8 for hands-on testing.
 We tested them in the lab and then took months of well-lit adventures up and down the West Coast.
-To help you find the perfect one, we rated each on its performance in five critical categories: brightness, ease of use, durability, features and weight.
+To help you find the perfect one, we rated each on its performance in five critical categories including brightness and durability.
 We evaluated them for outdoor adventure camping, RVing, and emergency backup lighting at home.
 With this in mind, our awards reflect the best all-around, the best value and the best lightweight backcountry option.

 Read the full review below >